When protests have the potential of becoming violent, police often open fire on crowds.

 Albuquerque Mayor Richard Berry told the Journal that protesters had thrown rocks at police and tried to break windows on a police cruiser with an officer trapped inside.
 If protesters pose lethal or serious injury risk to officers, then police may be legally authorized to open fire.

 However, as many protesters know well, deaths at police hands are far from entirely justified.
+If you believe you've been the victim of unjustified police force during a protest, you should contact an experienced civil rights attorney near you.

 - What is going on in Albuquerque?
 Your guide to the police shooting protest (The Washington Post)